Updated: 2/25/2019 | February 25, 2019 (Orignally Posted: 8/5/2008 | Updated links and resources)

-My friends and I drove up on a Sunday, and the highways were packed with people coming down south after a relaxing weekend at the lakes.
+My friends and I drove up on a Sunday in an attempt to avoid the crowds and the highways were packed with people coming down south after a relaxing weekend at the lakes.

-Starting up north at Ullswater, we made our way south to Windermere.
+I noticed that the lake was busier than Ullswater, and that trend continued as we kept exploring.
 The farther south we went, the busier it got.
 I enjoyed the northern lakes more because of this.

 Ullswater is located in a rugged area and is surrounded by mountains, hiking trails, and sheep farms.
-It was very reminiscent of New Zealand and looked a lot like Milford Sound, but without all the ice.
+It was very reminiscent of New Zealand and looked a lot like Milford Sound but without all the ice.
 And though Ullswater is the second-largest lake in the district, it’s one of the quietest.

 Pooley Bridge Village, located at the northern end of the lake, is famous for the little stone bridge that gives the town its name.
 The bridge was nothing special, but the river is shallow enough to walk across and, despite its cold temperature, had many kids playing in it.